sheltermanager/asm3/doc/manual/wordkeys.rst

     The code of the second animal this animal is bonded to Fee
-    The animal's adoption fee if you are using per-animal adoption fees MicrochipNumber
+    The animal's adoption fee if you are using per-animal adoption fees Microchipped
+    "Yes" if the animal has been microchipped MicrochipNumber
     The animal's microchip number
-Microchipped
+MicrochipNumber2
-    "Yes" if the animal has been microchipped MicrochipDate
+    The animal's second microchip number if it has one MicrochipDate
-    The date the animal was microchipped MicrochipManufacturer
+    The date the animal was microchipped MicrochipDate2
+    The date the animal received a second microchip MicrochipManufacturer
+    The manufacturer of the microchip MicrochipManufacturer2
-    The manufacturer of the microchip
+    The manufacturer of the second microchip
 Tattoo
     "Yes" if the animal has an identifying tattoo TattooNumber